angular-translate/grunt-angular-translate/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/angular-translate/grunt-angular-translate?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Task that extract all the translation keys for angular-translate project.
+Task that extracts all the translation keys for angular-translate project.
 It searches all view, and js scripts to find `angular-translate` calls; such as:

 * `{{'KEY_IN_VIEW' | translate }}`
 * `$translate.instant('KEY_IN_SCRIPT')`

 Each found key is then extracted to json files with translations.
 For each local defined in Gruntfile separate json is created:

     {
       "KEY_IN_VIEW": "",
       "KEY_IN_SCRIPT": ""
     }

-Translation should be proviede in the created files.
-On the next runs `grunt-angular-translate` will not changed keys already translated; add keys that was added to the source; and remove the ones that are not more present in the source.
+Translation should be provided in the created files.
+On the next run, `grunt-angular-translate` will not changed keys already translated.
+It will only add keys that were added to the source and remove the ones that are not present anymore in the source.

 ##Status